ostadabbas/Seeing-Under-the-Cover/README.md

 - hdf5
 - cudnn

-Download SLP dataset from our ACLab project webpage (link)[https://web.northeastern.edu/ostadabbas/2019/06/27/multimodal-in-bed-pose-estimation/]
+Download SLP dataset from our ACLab project webpage: [link](https://web.northeastern.edu/ostadabbas/2019/06/27/multimodal-in-bed-pose-estimation/)

 Download this repository.
 In opts.lua, there are several key parameters need to be taken care of including: